ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 A Presenter SHOULD be allowed to request Evidence for any user keys which it is allowed to use.
 For example, a TLS application that is correctly authenticated to the HSM in order to use its TLS keys SHOULD be able to request Evidence related to those same keys without needing to perform any additional authentication or requiring any additional roles or permissions.
-HSMs that wish to allow a Presenter to request Evidence of keys which is not allowed to use, for example for the purposes of displaying HSM status information on an administrative console or UI, SHOULD have a "Attestation Requester" role or permission and SHOULD enforce the HSM's native access controls such that the Presenter can only retrieve Evidence for keys for which it has read access.
+HSMs that wish to allow a Presenter to request Evidence of keys which is not allowed to use, for example for the purposes of displaying HSM status information on an administrative console or UI, SHOULD have a "Attestation Requester" role or permission and SHOULD enforce the HSM's native access controls such that the Presenter can only retrieve Evidence for keys for which it has visibility.

 In the absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the `TbsPkixEvidence` of the request inside a `PkixEvidence` signed with a certificate belonging to the Presenter.